QuantConnect/Documentation/03-Algorithm-Reference/09-indicators.rst

 Indicator Ready
 ===============

 Indicators are not ready when you first create them.
 The length of time it takes to trust the indicator values depends on the indicator period.
-In QuantConnect, we provide a shortcut to check the indicator status. :code:`Indicator.IsReady` will return true when the indicator is ready to be used. eg. :code:`IsReady`
+In QuantConnect, we provide a shortcut to check the indicator status. ``Indicator.IsReady`` will return true when the indicator is ready to be used. eg. ``IsReady``.

 .. tabs::